SimonBataille/DatingApp/readme.txt

 - [Authorize] pour toute la classe UserController

 - repository pattern : redesign architecture pattern app
-    - repository between the domain and data mapping layers acting like an in-memry domain object collection
+    - repository between the domain and data mapping layers acting like an in-memory domain object collection
     - web server (kestrel server) in API, req comes into controller endpoint, we are injecting dbContxt in our controller, dbContext represents a session with our database, dbcontext is translating the logic, the queries that we are writing in controller and fishing the data from db and return it to the controller which return to the CLIENT